 Protein is one of the most important macros for a lean bulk because it is responsible for repairing and muscle-building.

-The Academy of Sports Medicine recommends 1.2-1.7 grams per kilogram or 0.54-0.77 grams per pound. however, this recommendation does not take into consideration the need to maximize muscle.
+The Academy of Sports Medicine recommends 1.2-1.7 grams per kilogram or 0.54-0.77 grams per pound. however, this recommendation does not consider the need to maximize muscle.

-For this reason, you may consider increasing your protein to 1.6 – 2.4 grams of protein per kilogram or about 0.72 g – 1.10 g of protein per pound.
+For this reason, you may consider increasing your protein to 1.6 – 2.4 grams per kilogram or about 0.72 g – 1.10 g of protein per pound.
 (5)

 |Weight in pounds||Protein (0.54g/lb) |